 But sometimes, people become intensely bonded to people who can’t be good long-term partners.
 When the relationship inevitably ends, they have the harrowing experience of being thrust into a biological/emotional/psychological state that has a lot in common with the withdrawal from other addictive substances: Obsession, craving, and compulsions for a “fix.”

 Signs You are an Exaholic:

-- You crave their love and approval, even through you know you don’t want to care
+- You crave their love and approval, even though you know you don’t want to care.

-- You do things you know you shouldn’t to maintain your connection to them (stalking them online, pumping friends for information, accepting “friends with benefits” arrangements).
+- You do things you know you shouldn’t to maintain your connection to them.
+(Examples include stalking them online, pumping friends for information, or accepting “friends with benefits” arrangements).

 But What About “Normal” Breakups?

-Again, neither of these circumstances is better or worse, or more emotionally unhealthy or more virtuous than bonding deeply.
+Again, neither one of these circumstances is better or worse, or more emotionally unhealthy or more virtuous than bonding deeply.
 It just is what it is.
-It’s not your fault that you felt that way when you did the breaking up, and it doesn’t mean anything terrible about you if your Ex is inhabiting this space either.
+It’s not your fault that you felt that way when you did the breaking up.
+More so, it doesn’t mean anything terrible about you if your Ex is inhabiting this space either.
 (Even though I understand that it might feel like it).
 Similarly, being an “Exaholic” doesn’t mean anything about you except that you cared deeply about this person.

 You CAN Get Over Your Breakup

-The good news is that healing and recovery is possible.
-You can stop hurting, get your life back, and rebuild your self esteem.
-While this doesn’t necessarily get better with time (as your well-meaning friends and family tell you earnestly, I’m sure) there is a path through heartbreak and into peace.
-The first step is establishing connection with a safe person or group to help you process your pain, and support you in the deeper work of healing.
+The good news is that healing and recovery are possible.
+You can stop hurting, get your life back, and rebuild your self-esteem.
+While this doesn’t necessarily get better with time (as your well-meaning friends and family tell you earnestly, I’m sure), there is a path through heartbreak and into peace.
+The first step is establishing a connection with a safe person or group to help you process your pain, and support you in the deeper work of healing.